tsuru/tsuru/docs/services/api.rst

 ==============

 tsuru will authenticate with the service API using HTTP basic authentication.
-The user is the name of the service and the password is defined in the :ref:`service manifest <service_manifest>`.
+The user can be username or name of the service, and the password is defined in the :ref:`service manifest <service_manifest>`.

 Content-types